 Visit Cal Student Central in person at 120 Sproul Hall or open a case online at studentcentral.berkeley.edu/open-case to request a reduction or cancellation of your private loan.

 When you cancel your loan, a charge will be applied to your student account within 2 to 3 business days, which may create a balance due.
 You are responsible for paying this balance in full before we will return the funds to your lender.
-It may take 2-4 weeks for the loan funds to be returned back to your lender.
+It may take 2-6 weeks for the loan funds to be returned back to your lender as many departments are involved in the process before the fund can leave campus.